lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 The next stage of analysis expands each detected region to make sure that all of the fluorescence from each particle is completely confined within the detected region.

 The area further surrounding the detected region is then used to estimate the background fluorescence surrounding the corresponding detected particle to be subtracted off to obtain the particles signal.
 Using the local background surrounding each spot, as opposed to one global background value for all particles, compensates for any unevenness in the illumination profile in the image or differences in focus of the field of view.

-There are three parameters for this section:

-foregroundDist - the pixel distance that the detected region of interest is to be expanded to ensure that it contains all of the fluorescence for that spot.

-backInnerDist - the distance to expand from the detected region before the inner edge of the background region.
-Note that if this variable is set to less than foregroundDist , it will automatically be set equal to foregroundDist , i.e. the background starts from the edge of the expanded detected region.

-backOuterDist - the distance to expand the detected region to reach the edge of the background region

-Setting these values to:
+The background area will excludes all other expanded detected regions as well as detected regions that was excluded by the filters.
+This is useful as it means that any bright spots in the background noise will not skew the background reading.

+The typical values used are:

 **foregroundDist** = 4.1;